 Altar Guild : A small group of women who work diligently to prepare our church for liturgical worship, keep our brass shining, our linens “white as snow” and our supplies regularly “filled up”.
 Altar Guild members see their labor not as a sweries of “chores” but as a means of offering a special ministry to St. Michael’s and God.
 Directress, Melissa Sparks

 Eucharistic Ministers are in various categories.
 There are Worship Leaders who lead the Daily Office andSpecial non-Eucharist services.
 In adition we have Eucharistic Ministers who assist by administering wine at Holy Eucharist, There are Eucharistic Visitors who bring the bread and wine to nursing homes, hospitals and the homebound.
 Our Priest in charge has been encouraged by the Bishop to recruit Lay Preachers.
 We hope to begin training them soon.We have very capable young peopla and adults serving as Acolytes.

-Information about the Pastoral Care Committee and ECW is found on the About Us page.
+Information about the Pastoral Care Committee and ECW are found on the About Us page.